 We face competition from products produced by other companies, including generic alternatives to our products.
 We depend on patents and data exclusivity periods to provide us with exclusive marketing rights for some of our products.
 Our patent protection for these products extends for varying periods in accordance with the dates of filing or grant and the legal life of patents in countries in which patents are granted.
 The protection afforded by our patents, which varies from country to country, is limited by the following in the applicable country: the scope and applicable terms of our patents and the availability and enforcement of legal remedies.
 As a result, we may face competition from lower-priced generic alternatives to many of our products.
 Generic competitors are becoming more aggressive in terms of launching at risk before our patent rights expire, and their pricing, and generic products are an increasing percentage of overall animal health sales in certain regions.
 In addition, private label products may compete with our products.
 If animal health customers increase their use of new or existing generic or private label products, our operating results and financial condition could be materially adversely affected.
-We estimate that approximately 80% of our revenue in 2013 was derived from products that are either unpatented (i.e., never patented or off-patent) or covered by our patents that, while providing a competitive advantage, may not provide market exclusivity.
-Over the next several years, several of our products' patents will expire.
+We estimate that approximately 80% of our revenue in 2014 was derived from products that are either unpatented (i.e., never patented or off-patent) or covered by our patents will expire.
 For example, our compound patent on selamectin, the active ingredient in Revolution and Stronghold, expired in several countries in January 2014, which could lead to the launch of generic counterparts, if generic manufacturers are able to successfully design-around our formulation and process patents.